 As someone who has sympathy, but not empathy, for those who have such proclivities, I can get why someone might come away liking this picture.
 But that is more of an involuntary reaction to exposure to certain elements, not the summation of a film.
 Listen, there's a grey-bearded wizard who warns in low tones about a place that sounds like “Doggledoor.”
 And there's someone referred to as “Thorin son of Thrain son of Thror.”
 I love that geekorama stuff more than most.
 It's hilarious, and I'll probably refer to my cat as “Thorin son of Thrain son of Thror” for the next week.
 But this movie doesn't cohere – there's no forward momentum, no character development, no story happening.
 Anyone who tells you otherwise is a fibber.

 Christian Bale's disastrous comb-over/rug combo basically opens the film with a wordless monologue.
 Beneath that unnatural mop is the sharp mind of Irving Rosenfeld, a “from the feet up” con man making the leap from running legit (but boring) dry cleaning businesses to grifting down-on-their-luck rubes on bad bank loans.
 His operation starts taking off when he hooks up with Amy Adams, a natural businesswoman looking to reinvent herself.
 She does this with a name change, a phony British accent and, later in the film, by frizzing her hair out to preposterous proportions.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://mix97fm.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://mix97fm.com using your original account information.